Proof of Concept Definition in Software Development and Proof of Concept Meaning Software

 This phase is critical for software development.
 It will help you analyze the ideation sketches and help understand if they are functional in actuality or not.

 Testing phase will determine whether your PoC meets the minimum performances requirements of not, to be accepted by the board members.

 Once the testing is done, the results are to be evaluated to determine which functions or elements need to be redefined.
 When the evaluation is done, it’s time to repeat the process and test them again.

 Building a POC (Proof of Concept)

-While developing a Proof of Concept, a detailed study of user needs, preferences and expectations needs to be conducted.
+While developing a PoC in software development, a detailed study of user needs, preferences and expectations needs to be conducted.
 Creating Proof of Concept will help you make informed and rational decisions because it shows a clear picture of the software’s future, that you want to build.